MattMcFarland/tw-client/README.md

 - [ ]  share button urls not wokring properly. appear to be set though.
 - [ ]  tutorial solutions are not sorting by votes.
+- [ ]  comment validation errors persisting and showing on other comment forms
+- [ ]  comment validation not working on solution.

 ### Exports